 The Suncoast Chapter is pleased to honor the legacy and carry on the mission of former Suncoast Chapter Executive Director, Bob Behrens, who was dedicated to fostering excellence in journalism through philanthropic efforts.

-Notably, prior to his death, Bob Behrens was committed to assisting students.
+Notably, prior to his death, Bob Behrens was deeply committed to supporting students pursuing careers in communication and broadcasting.
 It was his vision for the Chapter to award scholarships to deserving students of communication and/ or broadcasting in the Suncoast region each year.
 In continuing his legacy, the Suncoast Chapter offers scholarships to graduating high school seniors and to college and university students who reside within the Suncoast Region, which includes the State of Florida, the State of Louisiana, the Mobile–Pensacola Market area, and Puerto Rico.

 To be eligible, students must plan to attend or currently attend a four-year college or university in the Suncoast Region and must have a declared major in Communications/Broadcasting with a concentration in television.